-Walking and cycling will be encouraged by the enhancement of existing routes (the National Cycle Route 46 and Great Western Way Link) through Belmont Rural.
+Walking and cycling will be encouraged by the enhancement of existing routes (the national cycle path 46 and Great Western Way Link) through the Belmont rural.

-New development will and should include safe footpaths and cycle ways.
+New development will be permitted only where it provides safe footpaths and cycle ways.